ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1130
 {: #error-1130}
 The Ubuntu host has an extra ethernet interface in bond1.
 Ensure bond1 only includes the 2 public ethernet interfaces.

+## Error 1131
+{: #error-1131}
+The vSRX configuration is using a hidden cli command not compatible with the automation.
+Remove and replace the `address-range` command syntax and retry.

 ## Warning 1176
 {: #warning-1176}